Siemenc/KHIO-Workshop-information-and-logistics/README.md

 - Run **spindle warmup routine** (The remote will ask automatically after hard homing, press enter - bottom right button - to confirm)
 - **Manually home the machine in X and Y according to the material** you are cutting: move the spindle to the correct position by eyeballing and then pressing the blue button on the left showing the 2 dots and the rectangle.
 ![Home](https://github.com/Siemenc/KHIO-Workshop-information-and-logistics/blob/master/Images/Home.jpg)
 - **Manually home the machine in Z according to the material**: move the spindle with the milling bit down using the Z movement buttons until you're close to the top of the surface you are milling.
 Change the speed settings to the slowest using the double arrow button on the remote.
-Now move the spindle in both X and Z direction until the bit scrapes the material.
-Now press the blue button on the left as shown below to set this position as a new Z-home position.
+Now move the spindle in both X and Z direction until the bit scrapes the material (Alternatively use a piece of paper below the bit and slide it back and forward while moving Z down until the paper is stuck).
+Then press the blue button on the left as shown below to set this position as a new Z-home position.
 ![HomeZ](https://github.com/Siemenc/KHIO-Workshop-information-and-logistics/blob/master/Images/HomeZ.jpg)